 Digital product design is evolving dynamically with the rise of new cutting-edge technologies that change the way users interact with their devices.
-That’s why it’s crucial to stay up-to-date with the recent discoveries and methodologies used to provide the best experience to your audience.
-We put together 10 UX trends that will help you craft user-centered products in 2019.
+That’s why it’s crucial to stay up-to-date with the latest trends and methodologies used to provide the best experience to your audience.

 1. Meaningful conversations

 Conversations with users will be getting much more personal this year.
-The language of the interfaces augmented with machine learning algorithms will come closer to the real human voice and give the impression of being more individual.
+The language of interfaces augmented with machine learning algorithms will come closer to a real human voice and give the impression of being more individual.
 What's more, the role of the UX writer will gain importance.

 2. Voice assistants of the rise

 Interaction with devices is going way beyond the screens of our smartphones.
 Voice User Interfaces (VUI) are becoming more present in our day-to-day life.
 The popularity of voice assistants shouldn’t be underestimated.
 They are already taking over new industries like hospitality or automotive.
-UX designers also need to start thinking beyond flat screens and learn to craft experiences using voice assistants.
+UX designers also need to start thinking beyond flat screens and learn to craft experiences using voice assistants so they’re relevant for the latest UX design trends.

 3. More personalization